Event Experience Details

 The Closing Ceremony will begin at 4:30 p.m. at:

-Your friends, family and supporters should arrive at the Closing Ceremony site at least one hour early to secure a space by the stage that will give them the best view of the program.
+Your friends, family and supporters should arrive at the Closing Ceremony site at least one hour early to secure a space by the stage that will give them the best view.
 They should be prepared for traffic congestion at the site, both before and after the ceremony.